Behaviour at Ferndale

 By rewarding the good behaviour we hope to inspire children to continue their positive attitude to school.
 Children who receive no cards each week will be allowed to take part in a short extra playtime at the end of the week.

 Children who receive only one yellow card or less in a half term will have a ‘well done’ text sent to their parents and will receive a short reward session.
 Children who receive only one yellow card or less in a term are rewarded with a larger ‘in school’ treat eg DVD, disco.

-Sanctions for Poor Behaviour
+Sanctions for Undesirable Behaviour

 Cards are given out by all members of staff; class teachers, learning support staff, lunchtime supervisors etc. Cards are recorded on a class chart and have the following sanctions.

 10 Yellow cards Reflection

 Reflection lasts for one day and takes place during breaktimes only.
 The child will miss their outdoor playtimes or time with their peers, including lunchtime.
 The purpose of reflection is not to punish, but to discuss their behaviour with an adult and to work though how they could have made better choices and to think about how their choices have potentially impacted on someone else and how they can make amends.

 Staff will let you know if your child is in Reflection, either face to face or via a telephone call.
 Staff will be happy to discuss the behaviour on a one to one basis if requested.

 A meeting with parents may be requested by an Assistant Headteacher if a child is in reflection a number of times or if there are further concerns regarding their behaviour.
 We may also contact external support if a child requires further support managing their behaviour.